How exactly do you say where are you from in Italian? What’s more appropriate to say depending on the relationship between you and the other person?

 Where are you from? (plural)

-Italian has two kinds of “you”, unlike English.
-There’s a singular “you” and then there’s a plural “you”.
-If you are addressing two or more friends, you will need to conjugate the verb essere according to the latter pronoun, which is voi.
+In Italian, unlike English, there are two kinds of “you”.
+There is a singular “you” and then there is a plural “you”.
+If you are addressing two or more friends, you must conjugate the verb essere according to the latter pronoun, which is voi.

 From the table in the previous paragraph, you can see that the conjugation you have to use is voi siete.